 How can I apply?

 If you live in public housing, or if your household income falls below the income limits, you may qualify as a Section 3 resident and may be eligible for training and employment opportunities.
-Please click here to view the 2013 Income Guidelines to determine your eligibility.
+Income guidelines may be found on HUD’s website.
+These guidelines will help determine your eligibility.
 If you are eligible, please click here to download an application.

 Complete and return application by fax (727) 489-0751;